Finn1510/OpenMCS/README.md

 # OpenMCS
 An Open Source tool to listen to music together with friends

-OpenMCS is short for Open music syncronizer
+OpenMCS is short for Open music synchronizer